Suor/django-cacheops/README.rst

 Writing a test
 --------------

-Writing a test for an issue you are having can speed up it's resolution a lot.
+Writing a test for an issue you are having can speed up its resolution a lot.
 Here is how you do that.
 I am supposing you have some application code causing it.

 1. Make a fork.
 2. Install all from `test_requirements.txt`.